hwwhww/consensus-specs/specs/phase1/fraud-proofs.md

 3. The `transition: ShardTransition` itself
 4. The full body of the shard block `shard_block`
 5. A Merkle proof to the `shard_states` in the parent block the attestation is referencing
+6. The `subkey` to generate the custody bit

 Call the following function to verify the proof: